 Majuli Cycle Café is the most happening place in the world’s largest river island, Majuli .
 The café consists of a cafeteria, art gallery, cycle rental space, library , village shop and bird watching gallery.
 The café hosts different kinds of cultural programmes, shows and storytelling sessions and provides visitors an alternative and vibrant space to get to know the local culture, its stories and legends.
 The café is designed in such a way that villagers can sell their handicrafts without the exploitation of middlemen.
 We ensure that 90 percentage of product revenue goes to the actual weavers and artisans.

 Root Bridge focusing on bringing out some of the unexplored places in Northeast and Eastern Himalayas.
-Our curated trips are aimed to give the travellers an authentic experience and learning.
+Our curated trips with the assistance of RB Earth are aimed to give the travellers an authentic experience and learning.
 More over each journey develop in the context of a narrative.

 We vouch for Transformative travel and as such, try to include the local elements such as home stays, village visit, meals prepared in locally owned shops, day activities and being a part of the local festivals such as Bihu, Junbeel ,Hornbill etc. Each trip designed in a way that the traveller gets a deeper understanding of the place wherever he/she travels and the unique aspects of the culture, its people, its cuisine.
 We ensure that the benefit of tourism will be shared with the host communities.